isuftin/chef-cookbook-oracle-server/README.md

 `["owi-oracle-server"]["config"]["memory_target"]` = Configuration option.
 Read [more info here](https://docs.oracle.com/cd/B28359_01/server.111/b28310/memory003.htm) (Default: 2G)

 `["owi-oracle-server"]["config"]["install_location"]` = Source location of the installation file zip (Default: file:///tmp/kitchen/data/install.zip - This is where Test Kitchen places it)

+`["owi-oracle-server"]["config"]["basic_client_install_location"]` = Source location of the installation RPM file for the basic client install.
+This is used by the client_install recipe
+`["owi-oracle-server"]["config"]["sqlplus_client_install_location"]` = Source location of the installation RPM file for the SQLPlus client install.
+This is used by the client_install recipe
+`["owi-oracle-server"]["config"]["jdbc_client_install_location"]` = Source location of the installation RPM file for the JDBC supplemental libraries.
+This is used by the client_install recipe
+`["owi-oracle-server"]["config"]["ld_library_path"]` = Sets the path to the link libraries needed by the SQLPlus client.
+Default value is '/usr/lib/oracle/12.1/client64/lib' which is valid for 12.1 client installs.
+If installing a different version, this will need to be changed.
+If not running the client_install_recipe, this can be left as an empty string

 ## Usage